KlusterKite/KlusterKite/BuildScript.md

 Rebuilds all projects and reinstalls local dependent packages This is usually done when one modifies several solutions with indirect dependencies to introduce changes from one solution to another
 Performs *Clean* -> *Build* -> *CreateNuGet* -> *CleanPackageCache* -> *RefreshLocalDependencies*

+### Special dev-time tasks

+#### CreateGlobalSolution
+Creates special global solution(`global.sln`) in build directory with all defined projects in it (useful while global third-party libs upgrade or other batch edits)